Bynder/cw-wordpress-plugin/README.md

 If you need help, Please [visit our support documentation](http://help.gathercontent.com/importing-and-exporting-content#wordpress-integration).

-Also note, in your WordPress dashboard, under the GatherContent menu item, you will see a Support page.
-On this page, you'll find a large textarea filled with technical information about your server, browser, plugin, etc. This information is very useful when debugging, and the GatherContent support team may ask you for it at some point.
+Also note, in your WordPress dashboard, under the Content Workflow menu item, you will see a Support page.
+On this page, you'll find a large textarea filled with technical information about your server, browser, plugin, etc. This information is very useful when debugging, and the Content Workflow support team may ask you for it at some point.

 Below the text box is a button that will allow you to simply save all of that information to a .txt file.
 This allows you to easily deliver it to anyone who needs it.